 The best ways to reduce the amount of iron in the blood is by reducing our intake of iron-rich foods such as red meat, avoiding using iron cookware and avoiding consuming vitamin C with foods that are rich in iron, as vitamin C increases iron absorption.
 Another surprising way to reduce iron intake is to donate blood regularly, as this gets rid of excess iron in the body.

 As iron is essential for our health, it is important we measure the levels of iron in our bodies to ensure we are not at risk of a deficiency or overload.
-Medichecks' new Diet and Lifestyle Check Plus includes an iron status check as well as a number of other tests such as cortisol and magnesium to assess how our diet and lifestyle choices are affecting our health.
+Medichecks' new Diet and Lifestyle Check Plus include an iron status check as well as a number of other tests such as cortisol and magnesium to assess how our diet and lifestyle choices are affecting our health.
 A high level of ferritin and/or transferrin can be an indication of excess iron.
 This test can be completed at home with our easy to use finger prick test kit.